Key documents

 However, for annuitants over 80, we’ll only accept applications if they include a death benefit option in the policy.

-At Canada Life, we cannot give personal recommendations about the products.
+At Canada Life, we can't give personal recommendations about the products.
 You’ll need to speak with an adviser to see if the product is right for you.
-If you do not have an adviser, you can find one local to you at Unbiased.
+If you're looking for an adviser, you can find our guidance here.

 As well as giving you a guaranteed income from your initial investment, a Purchased Life Annuity could help you with: